The Great Barrier Thief!

 My Timeline – Creating the WORDS & PICTURES!

 Below is a timeline of how I have created the words and pictures for my children’s picture book so you can ‘sea’ the steps and progress of creating my first underwater story for children.

-April 2017 – Edits back already from my amazing Editor Bonnie!
-Writing, writing, writing!
+April 2017 – Edits back already!
+More writing, writing, writing!